The Essential Airbnb Co-Host Guide: Roles, Benefits, and Tips

 Review Transactions: In Transaction History, Co-Hosts can review payout transactions for listings to which they have been added (without being able to view the payout method information).
 For example, Co-Hosts can check the payout status and see when cancellations or alterations have been reflected.

-Taxpayer Information: Co-hosts cannot access the listing owner’s payout or taxpayer information.
+Taxpayer Information: Co-Hosts cannot access the listing owner’s payout or taxpayer information.
 And they can’t review the listing owner’s activity traveling on Airbnb as a guest.

 The account owners and Airbnb hosts are the primary Host by default but may designate a co-host to be listed as the primary Host.